XingYing99/YourSingapore/README.md

 ![image](https://user-images.githubusercontent.com/71431944/159394277-09a3d0a9-1294-4969-ae27-58ea4b637506.png)

-The key features and functionalities of this page include:
-●	Map Header
-○	Using Google Maps API, the header includes a dynamic map that displays the location of both the attraction and surrounding eateries
-○	Fixed to the top of the screen, allowing for easy access ●	Side bar
-○	Search Bar
--	Allows users to search for eateries based on their preferred location or eatery name ○	Select Timing Dropdown
--	Allows users to select their preferred dining time
-○	Planner Button
--	Router Link to Planner.vue
-○	Attractions Button
--	Router Link to AttractionList.vue
--	Allow users to return to the main attraction listing page within 1 click ●	Get Directions Button
-○	Displays route information between the attraction and selected eatery on the map ●	Add to Planner Button
-○	Router Link to Planner.vue
-○	Stores Eatery name, address and dining time in SessionStorage, allowing it to be displayed in the user’s planner ○	Alerts user should there be a clash of timing or if dining time has not been selected

 #### Planner.vue
 The planner page providers users with a quick overview of their planned itinerary.
 ![image](https://user-images.githubusercontent.com/71431944/159394338-9dd32c88-92ee-4957-807c-b1693c890628.png)

-The key features and functionalities of this page include:
-●	COVID-19 reminder
-○	To ensure civic responsibility, our planner would provide a reminder to remind users to wear a mask as they enjoy local attractions
-●	Attraction and Eateries Information
-○	Activity name, image, timing and address
-○	Activities are listed in chronological order
-●	Explore Food Options Button
-○	Available only for attractions
-○	Router Link to Eateries.vue
-●	Delete Button
-○	Allows users to delete planned activities without having to refresh the page and restart the entire process ●	Explore More Attractions Button
-○	Router Link to ActivityList.vue
-○	Stores user’s previously selected date and filters, allowing users to explore more attractions without having to re-select them.
-This increases usability of the site
-●	Share Button
-○	Hosts a snapshot of the image on Firebase Storage
-○	Pulls out the user’s email client with a draft email, including the link of the planned itinerary for users to share with friends or family
-○	Increases convenience for users
-○	Facilitates organic promotion of YourSingapore, allowing more locals to know of and use our website.

 ### Merchant Side